-- If its in a public place PLEASE phone the District Council to arrange to have it picked up: Remember the exact location if possible stay - at the site until the Collection Team arrive.
-Tell the owner if its on private land or in a - Tell the owner if it's on private land or in a building. - If you want to do something at your own risk, cover with a strong box or drinks can.
+- If it s in a public place PLEASE phone the District Council to arrange to have it picked up: - Remember the exact location if possible stay at the site until the Collection Team arrive. - Tell the owner if its on private land or in a building - If you want to do something at your own risk, cover with a strong box or drinks can.